Once you make the decision to sell your home, the next steps you take are key to your success.

 -Holes and cracks in walls

--Broken or loose hand rails
+-Broken or loose handrails for outdoor steps

 There are other, really simple, things you can do to make your house more sellable and appeal to more potential buyers.

 The little things mean a lot:

 Stop smoking in the house.
 Air fresheners only mask the odor temporarily.
 If you have carpeting, have it steam cleaned and deodorized.
 If that doesn’t fix the problem then replacement may be the only course of action available.

 If you have pets, keep their area clean and odor free.
 Try to vacuum all shed hair daily.
 Empty litter trays, remove empty food bowls, place water bowls where unfamiliar feet won’t accidentally kick them.
 Get rid of yesterdays newspapers, empty the trash in ALL rooms, not just the kitchen, every day before you leave your home and before a buyer arrives to see your house.
 Keep the front entry clean.
 Sweep daily and brush away cob webs.
 Remove all clutter, put the video game controllers away, clean the sink out and make it shine.
 Remove last nights dishes from the counter and other stuff you tend to drop there.
 De-clutter the refrigerator door, clean the water dispenser stains, put away the dish towels & dish soap.
 And if your freezer broke you can contact Pittsburgh Appliance Repair to get your refrigerator fully functioning.
 Remove some small appliances you only use occasionally, like the big mixer or electric waffle maker.
 Get the kids to put away their toys and de-clutter their rooms and play areas.